 The Medical Office Specialist Program is a comprehensive program designed to assist students in gaining the skills and procedures necessary to become effective employees in the medical office.
-Students of the program will learn medical terminology, medical office procedures, insurance coding and billing.
-Additionally, the graduate will develop job-seeking and interpersonal skills.
+Students of the program will learn office procedures, basic anatomy, medical terminology, medical insurance billing and basic diagnostic coding.
+Additionally, the graduate will develop resume writing, job-seeking and interpersonal skills.

 The office skills required to work in a medical or physician's office are quite different from other clerical jobs.
 This program prepares students for employment in a medical office setting (e.g., physician's office, dental office, therapy clinic, chiropractic clinic, etc.) or other related business environment.
-The medical office specialist will play a vital role in the smooth operation of the medical facility or office.
-Students will also learn the keys to positive customer service in the medical office, and how to build and maintain a loyal patient base to maximize their success at work.
+The medical office specialist will play a vital role in the daily operation of the medical facility or office.
+Students will also learn the keys to positive patient relations in the medical office, and how to build and maintain a loyal patient base to maximize their success at work.
 Upon completion of the program, students may elect to sit for NHA's Certified Medical Administrative Assistant certificate examination.